 • Some user finds the onboard kits a bit limited

 The best way to enjoy V-Drums is to get a sound module that matches its quality.
-One of these modules is the TD-20.
+One of these modules is the TD-20 which is often compared to the Roland TD 6v.

 This percussion sound module has been designed to offer you the ultimate performance.
 There is no function you will need that this module will not deliver.